pmq20/node-packer/node/doc/api/addons.md

 > Stability: 1 - Experimental

 N-API is an API for building native Addons.
-It is independent from the underlying JavaScript runtime (ex V8) and is maintained as part of Node.js itself.
+It is independent from the underlying JavaScript runtime (e.g., V8) and is maintained as part of Node.js itself.
 This API will be Application Binary Interface (ABI) stable across version of Node.js.
 It is intended to insulate Addons from changes in the underlying JavaScript engine and allow modules